Collinformatics/CleaveNet/README.md

 # Installation:

-There are 2 ways to install based on your hardware.
-If you have an Nvidia GPU, use the first option, if not use the second option.

-1) Nvidia GPU Enabled Install:
+These instructions will walk you through installing the program in the terminal.

+- Note: If you are using a Windows OS, you need to install and use WSL.

-  Use WSL Clone the GitHub
+Clone the GitHub

     git clone https://github.com/Collinformatics/CleaveNet

 Create conda environment:

+- If you are using MacOS run:

+      conda env create -f environment_mac.yml

+- If not, run:

        conda env create -f environment.yml

 Activate the virtual environment:

   conda activate cleavenet

 Test GPU activation:

   python testGPU.py

 In the future, we can monitor GPU usage with:

   watch -n 1 nvidia-smi

-2) Non-GPU Install:

-  Intall Python and use "requirements.txt" to install the python modules

-    pip install -r requirements.txt